FICSS-Institute/computational-macrohistory/CMH-Arab-Spring/analysis/ssi_calculation.md

 # SSI Calculation Procedure — CMH Arab Spring (WP-2026-003)

-**Applies to:** *Computational Macrohistory: Exploratory Empirical Application — The Arab Spring as a Preliminary Test Case for Structural-Demographic Theory*, v2.0 (May 2026).
+**Applies to:** *Computational Macrohistory: Exploratory empirical application.
+The Arab Spring as a preliminary test case for structural-demographic theory*, v3.1 (July 2026).
 **Supersedes:** the earlier version of this file, which documented an exploratory equal-weight, min-max specification that does not correspond to the published paper.
 The procedure below reproduces the published results exactly.

 ---